Thijzert123/zuiderschemer-modpack/README.md

 # ZuiderSchemer Pack
 Lightweight modpack for everyone on the ZuiderSchemer (English: SouthernDawn) server.
+Includes performance mods, Xaero's mods and some other minor mods to make your Minecraft experience better.

 ## Content
 |                                      Name                                      |1.21.5|